Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: SYSTEM MODEL

 \begin{remark} We note that a dual-antenna repeater has a forward and a reverse path, and the corresponding gains need to be pre-calibrated for reciprocity so that the repeater appears transparent to the wireless propagation environment in TDD operation~\cite{Larsson2024WCL}.
 The repeater's forward and reverse paths are scheduled as per the TDD pattern of the APs.
-However, dynamic TDD systems also include a phase with concurrent DL and UL transmissions~(where CLI appears), apart from the usual dedicated individual DL and UL phases~(similar to static TDD).
-In the concurrent DL-UL phase, which is of concern for this paper, the repeater can choose either of the paths.
-Our subsequent analysis holds irrespective of whether the repeater is receiving via the forward or the reverse path.
-This is since, irrespective of the direction, the repeater will always amplify and forward the CLI.
+However, dynamic TDD systems also include a phase with concurrent DL and UL transmissions~(where CLI appears), apart from the usual dedicated DL and UL phases~(as in static TDD).
+In the concurrent DL-UL phase, which is of concern in this work, the repeater can choose either of the paths.
+Our subsequent analysis holds irrespective of whether the repeater is receiving via the forward or the reverse path; the repeater will amplify and forward the CLI in any case.
 Thus, without loss of generality, we can assume that $\alpha_\text{r}\in\mathbb{C}$ is the forward path gain. \end{remark} In accordance with Fig. \ref{Fig:system}, we define the following channels.
-First, $\{ \g_{\text{d},k} \}$ are the channels from each DL user $k$ to the DL AP; similarly $\{ \g_{\text{u},j} \}$ are the channels from each UL user $j$ to the UL AP.
-Further, $\h_{\text{d}}$ and $\h_{\text{u}}$ are the channels from the repeater to the DL AP and the UL AP, respectively, whereas the channels from the repeater to the DL users are $\{ h_{\text{d},k} \}$ and to the UL users are $\{ h_{\text{u},j} \}$.
+First, $\{ \g_{\text{d},k} \}$ are the channels from each DL user $k$ to the DL AP.
+Similarly, $\{ \g_{\text{u},j} \}$ are the channels from each UL user $j$ to the UL AP.
+Further, $\h_{\text{d}}$ and $\h_{\text{u}}$ are the channels from the repeater to the DL AP and the UL AP, respectively.
+The channels from the repeater to the DL users are $\{ h_{\text{d},k} \}$ and to the UL users are $\{ h_{\text{u},j} \}$.
 Finally, the inter-AP channel is denoted $\F$, and the inter-user channels between each DL user $k$ and each UL user $j$ are denoted by $\{ f_{kj} \}$.
 We assume that all channels are perfectly known and that this knowledge is available everywhere in the network.